Philadelphia Public Art @philart.net

 keys

-* On top of a wall.
+* On top of the wall.

 North side of Arch, East of 4th.